sachit16/flower-image-classification/README.md

 # Image-Classification-Streamlit-TensorFlow
-A basic web-app for image classification using Streamlit and TensorFlow.
+A basic web-app for image classification using Streamlit,Flask and TensorFlow.

 It classifies the given image of a flower into one of the following five categories :-